Sauq/live-stock-backend/live-stock-backend/README.md

 ## Security
 - All SQL queries use prepared statements
 - No sensitive data stored unhashed
-- No user accounts → no password hashing required
+- No user accounts so no password hashing required

 ---